Saifulislam-BJIT/News-APP/README.md

 * News app build MVVM pattern.
 * News can be see sort content.
 * News can be see origin news.
+* Every time user can be pull to refresh for news.